 Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 They are packed with nutrients, Vitamin C, and other antioxidants.
-But are they safe for guinea pigs to eat too?
-Let’s find out!
+But are they safe for guinea pigs to eat?

-Sweet peppers are one of the best foods to feed your guinea pig.
+Sweet peppers are one of the best foods to feed your guinea pig as they are incredibly rich in vitamin C and low in calcium and sugar.

 You can learn all about the benefits of this colorful superfood and the correct quantity to feed your guinea pig throughout the rest of the article.